CosmicEvil/clothing_shop/README.md

-## Lesson-9
+## Lesson-23

-Creating our firebase database and adding the firebase library into our code.
-Add google sign in and authentication into our application.
+We have now created our collection page and converted our shop items data over from an array to an object to better leverage our url parameters!
+Converting arrays over to objects to store data is called data-normalization and it makes searching for specific elements in our code much easier and efficient!

 # How to fork and clone